Chrismettal/flipper-zero-backpacks/README.md

 ![FrontNoFlipper](img/FrontNoFlipper.png)

-Finished designs will be stocked at Tindie.
+Finished designs are currently stocked at [Tindie](https://www.tindie.com/stores/binary-6/).
 The first prototype run will be quite limited but if there is interest in more, a bigger batch will be produced.

 <a href="https://www.tindie.com/stores/binary-6/?ref=offsite_badges&utm_source=sellers_Chrismettal&utm_medium=badges&utm_campaign=badge_medium"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78"></a>